Sonos album art - finding and fixing

 bliss works on Windows, Mac and Linux platforms.
 Before following the instructions below, download and install bliss, following the installation instructions.

 Step by step: using bliss to find and fix Sonos album art

 There are four simple steps:

-- Enable the cover art rule This shows the cover art rule settings below...
+- Click the settings cog and enable the cover art rule.
+Under Cover art click the ON/OFF button: This shows the cover art rule settings below...

 - Click apply

 bliss now starts assessing all your albums.
 For albums without art it finds art and installs it, for albums with art it makes sure the art complies with the rules you set out above.